Memory address: Memory models

 Many programmers prefer to address memory such that there is no distinction between code space and data space (see above), as well as from physical and virtual memory (see above) — in other words, numerically identical pointers refer to exactly the same byte of RAM.

 However, many early computers did not support such a flat memory model — in particular, Harvard architecture machines force program storage to be completely separate from data storage.

 Many modern DSPs (such as the Motorola 56000) have three separate storage areas — program storage, coefficient storage, and data storage.
 Some commonly used instructions fetch from all three areas simultaneously — fewer storage areas (even if there were the same total bytes of storage) would make those instructions run slower.

 Memory models in x86 architecture

 Early x86 processors use the segmented memory model addresses based on a combination of two numbers: a memory segment, and an offset within that segment.

 Some segments are implicitly treated as code segments, dedicated for instructions, stack segments, or normal data segments.
 Although the usages are different, the segments do not have different memory protections reflecting this.

 In the flat memory model all segments (segment registers) are generally set to zero, and only offsets are variable.

+Memory models in IBM S/360 and successors multiprocessors

+In the 360/65 and 360/67, IBM introduced a concept known as prefixing.
+Prefixing is a level of address translation that applies to addresses in real mode and to addresses generated by dynamic address translation, using a unique prefix assigned to each CPU in a multiprocessor system.
+On the 360/65, 360/67 and every successor prior to z/Architecture, it logically swaps a 4096 byte block of storage with another block assigned to the CPU.
+On z/Architecture, prefixing operates on 8196-byte blocks.
+IBM classifies addresses on these systems as: